-Twitch is a streaming service that first opened its doors back in 2011, and offered a way for gamers to showcase their talents to a live audience.
-Today, the website see’s over 10 million active users every day and boasts over 2.2 million active content creators on a monthly basis.
+Since launch back in 2011, Twitch has offered a way for gamers to showcase their talents to a live audience.
+Today, the website has over 10 million daily users and over 2.2 million active content creators.

 Livestreaming gameplay has gone from strength to strength in recent years, and with eSports picking up traction, game-streaming services like Twitch, Mixer and YouTube Gaming are set to become more popular than ever.

 But how can you get involved at home?
-Anybody that has eagerly signed up to Twitch with hopes of livestreaming gameplay will already know that it’s not as simple as you’d first expect.
+Anybody that has eagerly signed up to Twitch with hopes of livestreaming gameplay will already know that it’s not as simple as you’d expect.

 Don’t worry; we at Tech Advisor have your back and here, we show you how to stream on Twitch using OBS, Streamlabs and XSplit Gamecaster.
 Those looking to stream gameplay locally, say via a TV, should take a look the Steam Link.
 Oh, and if you've got a Nintendo Switch, you'll want to find out how to stream on Twitch via your Switch because the process is slightly different.

 How to stream on Twitch: Open Broadcaster Software

 One of the most popular ways to stream on Twitch is to use the free-to-download Open Broadcaster Software (OBS) available for Windows, Mac and Linux.

 While the software used to look like something straight out of Windows 98, it has had an overhaul and provides a rather in-depth streaming experience, although it’s nowhere near as user-friendly as XSplit or Streamlabs.